 Official with Authority.
 The Title IX Coordinator or any official of the Component who has authority to institute corrective measures on behalf of the Component.

 Confidential Employee.
 A person designate by the Component to whom students enrolled at the institution may speak confidentially concerning incidents of Sexual Misconduct.

-- If you are an employee, inform the complainant that you are a mandatory reporter and must file a report with the Office of Institutional Diversity & Inclusion
+- If you are an employee, inform the complainant that you are a mandatory reporter and must file a report with the Office of Equity & Title IX

 - Believe them